 For years, Molina’s ideas were dismissed and ridiculed by the chemical industry, but in 1985, a huge hole in the earth’s ozone layer was discovered above Antarctica, and Molina’s hypothesis was vindicated.
 Today, the nations of the earth have collectively abandoned the use of CFCs, and a global environmental catastrophe has been averted.

 Mario Molina was awarded the Nobel Prize in Chemistry for his discovery.
-He is the first Mexican-born scientist to receive the chemistry prize.
-Today, he continues his work in the United States and Mexico, to prevent and repair human-made damage to the earth’s atmosphere.
+He was the first Mexican-born scientist to receive the chemistry prize.
+For over 40 years, he continued his work in the United States and Mexico, to prevent and repair human-caused damage to the earth’s atmosphere.

 Professor Molina, you were honored with the 1995 Nobel Prize in Chemistry for your work dealing with the depletion of the ozone in the earth’s atmosphere.
 It appears you were always motivated by curiosity about nature, but how did you first become involved in this particular subject?